Northwestern vs. DePaul College Basketball BetMGM Promo Codes, Predictions & Picks - December 16

 Northwestern vs. DePaul BetMGM Promo Codes, Predictions & Picks: Spread, Total - December 16

-Saturday's contest that pits the No. 25 Northwestern Wildcats (7-2) against the DePaul Blue Demons (2-7) at Wintrust Arena has a projected final score of 76-70 (based on our computer prediction) in favor of Northwestern, who is a slight favorite in this matchup according to our model.
-Tipoff is at 5:30 PM on December 16.
+Saturday's contest between the No. 25 Northwestern Wildcats (7-2) and the DePaul Blue Demons (2-7) at Wintrust Arena has a projected final score of 76-70 based on our computer prediction, with Northwestern taking home the win.
+Game time is at 5:30 PM on December 16.

-According to our computer prediction, DePaul is projected to cover the point spread (9.5) versus Northwestern.
-The two sides are projected to exceed the 141.5 over/under.
+According to our computer prediction, DePaul is projected to cover the spread (9.5) versus Northwestern.
+The two sides are projected to exceed the 141.5 total.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!